masonym/masonym/README.md

 # Hey!

-I'm Mason, a student from Canada currently studying computer science at Universtiy of the Fraser Valley.
+I'm Mason, a student from Canada currently studying computer science in British Columbia.

-This GitHub is pretty bare-bones right now, but I'm working on some fun personal projects to hopefully populate it soon.
+### What I'm currently learning outside of school:

+- ReactJS
+- TypeScript
+- C#

+### Current and future projects:
+- Damage Skin Simulator for the MMORPG MapleStory
+- Work more on my portfolio website

+Check out my portfolio website at [masonleitch.dev](https://masonleitch.dev/)!
+You can find my contact info, projects I've worked on, and my resume there.